jamesstidard/mzo/docs/docs/README.md

 # Overview
-The aim of this project is to provide a quick way for those who spend more of their life glued to a desktop operating system rather then their mobiles.
+The aim of this project is to provide a quick way, for those who spend more of their life glued to a desktop operating system rather then their mobiles, of accessing their Monzo account details.

 The Monzo CLI does this by making itself present in your machine's terminal, addressable with the name `mzo`.